seasonedfish/fishersun.com/src/content/posts/margin-widths-different-for-the-same-content-width/index.md

 ---
 Yesterday, I guess I was feeling a little vain, because I was clicking around my own website, admiring my own work.

-Until I realized, my content was shifting between pages.
+And it was nice, until I realized, my content was shifting between pages.

 ![animation showing the shift](./shift.webp)